yuriydobr/hello-karta/PITCHME.md

 - Separate the technical decision to deploy from the business decision to launch a feature, so we can deploy continuously but release new features on demand.
 Two commonly-used patterns that enable this goal are dark launching and feature toggles.
 - When each deployment consists of tens of lines of code or a few configuration settings, it becomes much easier to perform root cause analysis and restore service in the case of an incident.
 - Failures are inevitable, how do we restore service as rapidly as possible when something goes wrong

 ---

+## Best practice

+- Only build packages once
+- Deploy the same way to every environment
+- Smoke test your deployments
+- Keep your environments similar

+Note:

+- We want to be sure the thing we’re deploying is the same thing we’ve tested throughout the deployment pipeline, eliminating the packages as the source of the failure.
+- We test the deployment process many, many times before it gets to production,eliminating it as the source of any problems.
+- Make sure your application is running and available as part of the deployment process.
+- Keep your environments similar.
+Same version of the operating system and middleware packages, configured in the same way.
+This has become much easier to achieve with modern virtualization, container technology and infrastructure as code.

+---